rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 Using the previous network, the output of prediction is [32  1 41 25  4 13 17].
 I use my eyes to identify that the right label of the images should be [32, 1, 4, 25, 38, 13, 17].
-That is, I got 5 correct prediction from 7 new images, and the accuracy is 71.43%.
+That is, I got 5 correct predictions from 7 new images, and the accuracy is 71.43%.

 Then I evaluated my previous model on test dataset and got an accuracy of